-This support involves ensuring equal opportunities for all, in order to achieve the best result for each person’s potential.
+This support involves ensuring equal opportunities for all, to achieve the best result for each person’s potential.

 This course is suitable for teachers of all backgrounds, teaching assistants, and other education professionals (mentors, support workers, and tutors) working in education settings.
 It is also suitable for school principals and members of the school boarder leadership team who would like to gain a greater understanding of SEND within the classroom.

 Our pricing policy follows the official regulations on transparent costs.

 The costs can be supported with a KA grant under the Erasmus+ programme.

 Course fee: 520 euros per participant (6-day course).